alephium/docs/docs/dapps/programming-model.md

 Under [sUTXO](/Content/#stateful-utxo) model, assets owned by regular addresses and contract addresses are both managed by UTXOs.
-The difference is that there is exactly one UTXO per contract address whereas regular address can have multiple UTXOs.
+The difference is that there is exactly one UTXO per contract address whereas regular addresses can have multiple UTXOs.

-A transaction under UTXO model have inputs and outputs.
-One important property of these transactions is that after asset is transferred to an output, the output can not be spent immediately within the same transaction.
+A transaction under the UTXO model has inputs and outputs.
+One important property of these transactions is that after assets are transferred to an output, the output can not be spent immediately within the same transaction.